-Risks Related to the Company's Status as a Foreign Private Issuer
+Risks Related to the Company's Previous Status as a Foreign Private Issuer

-Information Publicly Available to the Company's U.S. shareholders
+Information Publicly Available to the Company's U.S. Shareholders Prior to its Voluntary Delisting

-The Company is a foreign private issuer under applicable U.S. federal securities laws.
-As a result, the Company does not file the same reports that a U.S. domestic issuer would file with the U.S. Securities and Exchange Commission (the "SEC"), although the Company is required to file with or furnish to the SEC the continuous disclosure documents that the Company is required to file in Canada under Canadian Securities Laws, in certain respects the reporting obligations are less detailed and less frequent than those of U.S. domestic reporting companies.
-In addition, the Company's officers, directors and principal shareholders are exempt from the reporting and short-swing profit recovery provisions of Section 16 of the U.S. Exchange Act.
-Therefore, the Company's shareholders may not know on as timely a basis when the Company's officers, directors and principal shareholders purchase or sell Common Shares as the reporting periods under the corresponding Canadian insider reporting requirements are longer.
+Until its voluntary delisting from NASDAQ in November 2023, the Company was a foreign private issuer under applicable U.S. federal securities laws.
+As a result, the Company did not file the same reports that a U.S. domestic issuer would file with the U.S. Securities and Exchange Commission (the "SEC"), although the Company was required to file with or furnish to the SEC the continuous disclosure documents that the Company was required to file in Canada under Canadian Securities Laws, in certain respects the reporting obligations are less detailed and less frequent than those of U.S. domestic reporting companies.
+In addition, the Company's officers, directors and principal shareholders were exempt from the reporting and short-swing profit recovery provisions of Section 16 of the U.S. Securities Exchange Act of 1934, as amended (the "Exchange Act").
+Therefore, the Company's shareholders may not have known on as timely a basis when the Company's officers, directors and principal shareholders purchased or sold Common Shares as the reporting periods under the corresponding Canadian insider reporting requirements are longer.

-As a foreign private issuer, the Company is exempt from the rules and regulations under the Exchange Act related to the furnishing and content of proxy statements.
-The Company is also exempt from Regulation FD, which prohibits issuers from making selective disclosures of material non-public information.
-While the Company complies with the corresponding requirements relating to proxy statements and disclosure of material non-public information under Canadian securities laws, these requirements differ from those under the Exchange Act and Regulation FD and shareholders should not expect to receive the same information at the same time as such information is provided by U.S. domestic companies.
-In addition, the Company may not be required under the Exchange Act to file annual and quarterly reports with the SEC as promptly as U.S. domestic companies whose securities are registered under the Exchange Act.
+While a foreign private issuer the Company was exempt from the rules and regulations under the Exchange Act related to the furnishing and content of proxy statements.
+The Company was also exempt from Regulation FD, which prohibits issuers from making selective disclosures of material non-public information.
+While the Company complied with the corresponding requirements relating to proxy statements and disclosure of material non-public information under Canadian securities laws, these requirements differ from those under the Exchange Act and Regulation FD and shareholders would not have received the same information at the same time as such information would have been provided by U.S. domestic companies.
+In addition, the Company was not necessarily required under the Exchange Act to file annual and quarterly reports with the SEC as promptly as U.S. domestic companies whose securities are registered under the Exchange Act.

-In addition, as a foreign private issuer, the Company has the option to follow certain Canadian corporate governance practices, except to the extent that such laws would be contrary to U.S. securities laws, and provided that the Company discloses the requirements it is not following and describe the
+In addition, as a foreign private issuer, the Company had the option to follow certain Canadian corporate governance practices, except to the extent that such laws would be contrary to U.S. securities laws, and provided that the Company disclosed the requirements it was not following and described the Canadian practices it followed instead.
+Until its voluntary delisting from NASDAQ, the Company relied on this exemption.
+As a result, the Company's shareholders would not have had the same protections afforded to shareholders of U.S. domestic companies that are subject to all U.S. corporate governance requirements.